Introduction to Stream Processing in FME

 image20.png

-Tip: If you’re working with JSON that has many attributes, save a sample JSON payload as a .json file.
-Use the Import button within the ellipses pop-up to read the JSON file, and FME will parse it and load the selected attributes.
+If you’re working with JSON that has many attributes, save a sample JSON payload as a .json file.
+Use the Import button in the ellipses pop-up to read the JSON file; FME will parse it and load the selected attributes.

 Once you’ve filled in the attributes, click OK and OK again to save the parameter settings.
 Run the workspace to the JSONFlattener and inspect the output feature cache.
 The JSON attributes have now been extracted into separate attributes on each feature.